Blackenstein: Other appearances

-Home video release
+Home video

-Blackenstein was first released on video in the late '70s by Media Home Entertainment and again on VHS and DVD by Xenon Pictures in 2003.
+Blackenstein was first released on video in the late 1970s by Media Home Entertainment and again on VHS and DVD by Xenon Pictures in 2003.
 Severin Films released it on Blu-ray on May 30, 2017; fully restored, it features two versions of the film: the theatrical release, which runs for 78 minutes, and the home video release that lasts 87 minutes.
 Extras include the original theatrical trailer, as well as numerous interviews.